 Through the SIG program, SSHRC provides annual block grants to help eligible Canadian postsecondary institutions fund, through their own merit review processes, small-scale research and research-related activities by their faculty and students in the social sciences and humanities.
 SIG funds are intended to help Canadian postsecondary institutions strengthen research excellence in the social sciences and humanities.
 In alignment with SSHRC's Indigenous Research Statement of Principles, this opportunity also welcomes applications involving Indigenous research.

-- allow for small-scale innovation and experimentation by providing funding to develop a research project or conduct pilot work; and
+- Allow for small-scale innovation and experimentation by providing funding to develop a research project or conduct pilot work;

-- enable researchers to hire students at any level to participate in their research projects, thereby contributing to their professional development.
+- Enable researchers to hire students at any level to participate in their research projects, thereby contributing to their professional development; and

-- allow researchers to attend or present their research at scholarly conferences and other dissemination venues that align with SSHRC’s mandate to advance their careers and encourage the exchange of ideas and research results at the national and international level.
+- Allow researchers to attend or present their research at scholarly conferences and other dissemination venues that align with SSHRC’s mandate to advance their careers and encourage the exchange of ideas and research results at the national and international level; and

 Applicants are expected to complete a ROLA proposal for the opportunity they wish to apply for (Explore or Exchange).

 - A Principal Investigator (PI) must hold a research-eligible position at Western.
 If the PI ceases to hold an eligible appointment at the University during the tenure of the award, the grant will be cancelled and all remaining and recoverable monies returned to the common fund.
 PIs who were previously awarded an Explore or Exchange grant must submit their final research outcomes report in order to be eligible to apply for a new competition round.